antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 role defines the architecture without feedback from the technical leaders of the organization, it isn't only frustrating, it's also incomplete.
 Big organizations are too big to be designed by one individual (or a very small group): they need to be open and collaborative.
+See [Before You Answer, Consider the Opposite Possibility] for more info.

 **Am I a product manager?** I work a lot with the roadmap and backlog of the platforms where I'm more involved.
 Evangelize the usage of the service is